sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *Terminal Expressions*

 Represents the terminal symbols in the grammar.
 These are the leaves of the expression tree.
-Terminal expression implement the interface defined by the abstract expression
+Terminal expression implement the interface defined by the abstract expression.

 *Non-terminal Expression*

 Represents the non-terminal symbols in the grammar.
-Non-terminal expressions use terminal and/or other non-terminal expressions to define complex expressions by combining or composing them
+Non-terminal expressions use terminal and/or other non-terminal expressions to define complex expressions by combining or composing them.

 *Expression Tree*

 Represents the hierarchical structure of the language's expressions.
-The expression tree is built by combining terminal and non-terminal expressions based on the rules of the language's grammar
+The expression tree is built by combining terminal and non-terminal expressions based on the rules of the language's grammar.

 *Interpreter*

 Defines an interface or class that interprets the abstract syntax tree created by the expression tree.
-It typically includes an `interpret` method that takes a context and interprets the expression based on the given context
+It typically includes an `interpret` method that takes a context and interprets the expression based on the given context.

 *client*